 ATMs and credit cards

 ATMs are widespread, and most of them will accept international cards.
 Omani bank cards can be used at any ATM, but withdrawals may be subject to fees if using a machine operated by a different bank.
-Drawing cash using a credit card will also incur a fee.
+Visa and Mastercard credit cards are widely accepted; American Express and Diners Club less so.

 Overdraft facilities are available in Oman, but a general distrust of foreign account holders prevails, so expats may be called in to explain large discrepancies.
-Do not bounce a cheque in Oman, even if it is an honest mistake, it could lead to dire consequences.
+Do not bounce a cheque in Oman – even if it is an honest mistake, it could lead to dire consequences.

 Taxes in Oman

 One of the great incentives for moving to Oman is that there is no personal or income tax levied against monthly salaries.
 There are not endless amounts of paperwork and tax forms to be completed, and no returns to file with the Ministry of Finance.
 That said, income tax for the wealthy will begin in Oman in 2022.

 Businesses are subject to income tax and must make social security contributions.
 This won't affect expats as the law pertains to Omani employees employed permanently in the private sector.
 Omani employers must make social security contributions for their local employees which covers old age, disability, death and occupational injuries.